RhinoHealth/user-resources/examples/nvflare/regression-glm-coeff-with-aic/README.md

 ### **Description**

-This example demonstrates how to fit a federated Generalized Linear Model (GLM) and perform Akaike Information Criterion (AIC)-based feature selection using Rhino Federated Computing Platform (FCP) with NVIDIA FLARE (NVFLARE).
+This example demonstrates how to fit a federated Generalized Linear Model (GLM) and perform Akaike Information Criterion (AIC)-based feature selection using Rhino's Federated Computing Platform (FCP) with NVIDIA FLARE (NVFLARE).

 It shows how to: